tboulund-devops/devops-exam-project-EmilEmilHub3/README.md

 # [...]

-> [!NOTE]
+> [!NOTE] SimpleShop
-> Provide a project title in the heading above.
-Just below this note write a short description of the application you plan to build.
+> SimpleShop is a small e-commerce backend where users can browse products, add items to a cart, and place orders.
+The goal is to have a realistic but simple application that is easy to extend each week while we add DevOps-related non-functional requirements

 [...]